-9.2.2 Reading the Security Register
+8.1.1 Reading the Security Register

 To read the Security Register, an opcode of 77h and three dummy bytes must be clocked into the device.
 After the last dummy bit has been clocked in, the contents of the Security Register can be clocked out on the SO pin.
-After the last byte of the Security Register has been read, additional pulses on the SCK pin result in undefined data being output on the SO pin.
+After the last byte of the Security Register has been read, additional pulses on the SCK pin will result in undefined data being output on the SO pin.

-Deasserting the \overline{CS} pin terminates the Read Security Register operation and put the SO pin into a high-impedance state.
+Deasserting the \overline{CS} pin will terminate the Read Security Register operation and put the SO pin into a high-impedance state.

-Figure 9-5.
-Read Security Register Timing
+Figure 8-1.
+Read Security Register

-10 Additional Commands
+9. Additional Commands

-10.1 Main Memory Page to Buffer Transfer
+9.1 Main Memory Page to Buffer Transfer

 A page of data can be transferred from the main memory to the Buffer.
-To transfer a page of data using the standard DataFlash page size (264 bytes), an opcode of 53h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) which specify the page in main memory to be transferred, and nine dummy bits.
-To transfer a page of data using the binary page size (256 bytes), an opcode of 53h must be clocked into the device followed by three, and opcode of 53h must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address by three address bytes comprised of six dummy bits, 10 page address by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) which specify the page in the main memory to be transferred, and eight dummy bits.
+To transfer a page of data using the optional DataFlash-L page size (264 bytes), an opcode of 53h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) which specify the page in main memory to be transferred, and nine dummy bits.
+To transfer a page of data using the default page size (256 bytes), an opcode of 53h must be clocked into the device followed by three address bytes comprised of six dummy bits.
+To transfer a page of data using the default page size (256 bytes), an opcode of 53h must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) which specify the page in the main memory to be transferred, and eight dummy bits.

 The \overline{CS} pin must be low while toggling the SCK pin to load the opcode and the three address bytes from the input pin (SI).
-The transfer of the page of data from the main memory to the Buffer begins when the \overline{CS} pin transitions from a low to a high state.
+The transfer of the page of data from the main memory to the Buffer will begin when the \overline{CS} pin transitions from a low to a high state.
 During the page transfer time (t{XFR}), the RDY/BUSY bit in the Status Register can be read to determine whether or not the transfer has been completed.

-10.2 Main Memory Page to Buffer Compare
+9.2 Main Memory Page to Buffer Compare

 A page of data in main memory can be compared to the data in the Buffer as a method to ensure that data was successfully programmed after a Buffer to Main Memory Page Program command.
-To compare a page of data with the standard DataFlash page size (264 bytes), an opcode of 60h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) which specify the page in the main memory to be compared to the Buffer, and nine dummy bits.
-To compare a page of data with the binary page size (256 bytes), an opcode of 60h must be clocked into the device followed by three address bytes comprised of six dummy bits, 10 page address bits (A17 - A8) which specify the page in the main memory to be compared to the Buffer, and eight dummy bits.
+To compare a page of data with the optional DataFlash-L page size (264 bytes), an opcode of 60h must be clocked into the device followed by three address bytes comprised of five dummy bits, 10 page address bits (PA9 - PA0) which specify the page in the main memory to be compared to the Buffer, and nine dummy bits.
+To compare a page of data with the default page size (256 bytes), an opcode of 60h must be clocked into the device followed by three address bits (A17 - A8) which specify the page in the main memory to be compared to the Buffer, and eight dummy bits.